XiHe09/IceBreaker/README.md

 The IceBreaer is an app that serve as the platform to break awkward silence between strangers through generating interesting questions and games.
 The target users include those looking to kill time with some friends and recruiters, counserlors, and managers from a professional setting to kill times.

 The progress that we have so far:
-- Completed Main Screen
+- Completed Main Screen (Kevin)
-- Completed "W" layout and basic logic
+- Completed "W" layout and basic logic (Kevin)
 - Added demo list items to "W" (specifically WHO and WHY)
-- Completed "OR" layout
+- Completed "OR" layout (Kevin)
-- Completed "Game" layout
+- Completed "Game" layout (Kevin)
-- Added tic-tac-toe to online game
+- Added tic-tac-toe to online game (Kevin)
-- Completed drawer menu and associated logic
+- Completed drawer menu and associated logic (William)
-- Completed all action bar items
+- Completed all action bar items (Emily)
+- Completed lists of questions for "W" (Bella)
+- Completed lists of questions for "OR" (Bella)
-- Completed lists of questions
+- Completed lists of questions for "IF" (Bella)
-- Completed detailed implementation of "W"
+- Completed detailed implementation of "W" (William)
-- Completed detailed implementation of "OR"
+- Completed detailed implementation of "OR" (Emily)
-- Completed detailed implementation of "If"
+- Completed detailed implementation of "If" (William / Emily)
-- Completed detailed implementation for "Game"
+- Completed detailed implementation for "Game"(Kevin)
-- Finalized README
+- Finalized README (Bella)

 The functions that we have completed so far:
 - Questions generating ability